Skip to main content

 });

-What ends up on the dashboard
+What you get on the dashboard

-• Acceptance rate per contract, per environment, per model
+• Acceptance rate per contract, per environment, per model — track regressions when you swap prompts or models.

 Safe by default